Democrats preparing to fight GOP to be ‘party of the parents’ in 2022 midterms

 “Republicans oppose all of it,” he said.
 “When they try to score political points by making our classrooms a political battlefield, our young people are the ones who lose.”

-Still, Democratic officials across are reinforcing their education platforms ahead of the midterm elections that currently favor Republicans taking the House majority.
+Still, Democratic officials across the country are reinforcing their education platforms ahead of the midterm elections that currently favor Republicans taking the House majority.

 Bryce Smith, chair of the Democratic Party in Dallas County, Iowa, said the key is to define their education platform before Republicans do it for them.